yash2607-del/MedSecure/README.md

 ## Core Features

-- Cookie-based authentication (no localStorage)
+- Cookie-based authentication
 - Encrypt (send) and decrypt (receive) workflows
 - Image and audio steganography via Python microservice (Fernet + LSB-ready)
 - Inbox for received messages and status
+- LOGS for sent messages for doctor A.
 - Structured decrypted view (patient_id, patient_name, message, sender, timestamp)
-- Audit logs for register/login/send/decrypt actions
-- Protected routes and session-aware navbar

 ## How to Run